thisaramanohara/object-detection/README.md

 ```bash
 for /f %i in ('dir /b object_detection\protos\*.proto') do protoc object_detection\protos\%i --python_out=.
 ```
-## Next run all the code cells in object-detection.ipynb
+## Next run all the code cells in object-detection.ipynb which is in research folder